386th FSS hosts Thanksgiving meal service

 |0

-This work, 386th FSS hosts Thanksgiving meal service, by SrA Julian Atkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 386th FSS hosts Thanksgiving meal service, by Capt.
+Hannah Canales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.